demantz/RFAnalyzer/docs/demodulation.md

 ![USB Example](path/to/usb-screenshot.png)

 Used for:

 - Ham radio SSB above 10 MHz
 - Voice on HF maritime and aeronautical bands
+- Audio (de-)modulation of digital modes such as FT8 or PSK31

 Typical bandwidth: **2.4-3 kHz**

 Visual signature:

 - Only the upper side of the carrier is visible
 - Sharp edge on the lower side
 - No center peak (carrier suppressed)